Laila9991/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 6: Around The U.S.
+**Overview**
+Figma
+Images
+HTML, CSS, JavaScript

 **Intro**
-The 3 Project is made with a responsive layout, the site be suitable for all screen sizes and device types.
-It is created with flexbox and media queries.
+The 6 Project i used 3 different technologies HTML5, CSS, and JavaScript. we learned how to make buttons work using javascript. we created pop-ups to display additional content e.g. text, image display.

 **Figma**